pablo-aja-macaya/ARVIA/README.md

             - [] actualizar imagen pipeline
             - [] in xlsx output check it looks good on every platform (breaks like \n dont work in windows)
             - [] igvreport add info on mutations (fails qc, poly, etc)
+            - [] tabla comparativa a lo largo
+            - [] use links in readme that work on pypi (relative links dont work)
             - [X] automatic reference download (included)
             - [nah] add approximate depth if using reads
             - [nah] hideable snakemake progress bar?